Niranjana012/learnings-at-ict/README.md

 # learnings-at-ict
-Repository consists of each day learning at ict academy of kerala.
+Repository consists of each day learnings at ict academy of kerala.

 DAY 1
 * EdClub